haath/Goirate/README.md

 ### 🗺️ TODO

 - [ ] Replace IMDB scraping with OMDB API
+- [ ] Replace tables in stdout with a more readable format
 - [ ] Kodi-friendly download storage paths
 - [ ] Crontab scanner
     - [x] Defining handlers for torrents found